Rebecca D. Lockhart

 Rebecca Dawn Lockhart (November 20, 1968 – January 17, 2015) was an American politician and Republican member of the Utah House of Representatives.
 Lockhart represented the 64th District in Provo, Utah.
 Lockhart was the first female Speaker of the House in Utah, serving until the end of 2014, when she chose not to run again.

 Early life and career

 Lockhart was born in Reno, Nevada and attended college at Brigham Young University where she obtained a degree in nursing.

 Lockhart's husband, Stan Lockhart, served as a member of the Provo City Council and previously served as chair of the Utah Republican Party.
-Stan Lockhart currently works as a lobbyist for Micron/IM Flash Tech.
+In 2014, Stan Lockhart worked as a lobbyist for Micron/IM Flash Tech.
 The Lockharts lived together in Provo, Utah, where the couple raised their family.

 Political career

 Becky Lockhart served in the Utah House of Representatives for sixteen years.
 She announced in 2014 that she would not be seeking reelection that year, and pundits claimed that she may have been focusing her efforts on running in the 2016 Utah gubernatorial election.

 During the 2013 and 2014 legislative sessions, Lockhart served on a variety of committees, including the Executive Appropriations Committee, the House Legislative Expense Oversight Committee, the Administrative Rules Review Committee, the Legislative Management Committee, and the Legislative Audit Subcommittee.
 She also served on the Commission on Federalism, the Education Task Force, the Subcommittee on Oversight, and the Utah Constitutional Revision Commission.